DogTea/Chen_Portfolio/README.md

 # Chen_Portfolio
-Hi, My name is Chen.
-Data Analysis and Retail Analytics are my passions and I have been working in the retail field in the UK for almost two years doing purchasing and sales jobs.
-I like to research and resolve practical problems that happened in the work using technology and analysis.
+Hi, My name is Chen.My passions are Data Analysis and Retail Analytics and I have been working in the retail field in the UK for almost two years doing purchasing and sales jobs.
+I like to research and resolve practical problems that happened in the work environment using technology and analysis.

 # Project 1: Purchasing Management Dashboards: Project Overview
 • Created a dashboard for purchasing management that monitor the inventory and ensures a healthy stock condition throughout the warehouse.